microsoft/react-native-windows-samples/docs/hermes.md

 - Hermes is not yet compatible with other experimental features, like NuGet distribution or WinUI 3
 - Hermes dll is not signed by Microsoft and the PDBs are not uploaded to the symbol servers
+- Hermes cannot be used at the same time as the Web Debugger, since the browser engine is used instead

 ## Hermes on macOS